UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Contract OptionsFixed & Variable (often 6–36 months)Fixed, Variable & OnePrice (often 6–24 months)

-Credit Check Required?Yes (Special programs available)Yes (No deposit options often available for qualified users)
+Credit Check Required?Yes (Special programs available)Yes (No deposit options available)

-While the table above gives you the raw data, the real impact on your wallet comes down to how you use energy.
-Let’s dig into the specific rate plans to see where the value actually lies.
+While the table above gives you the raw data, the real impact on your wallet comes down to how you use energy throughout the year.
+Let’s dig into the specific rate plans to see where the real value lies.

 A man compares fixed and variable gas rate options at a crossroads, with a tip to focus on 12-month standard rates.